How Self-Managed Super Funds work for US citizenship holders

 Published on October 11, 2024

-Nick Wee, an IRS Enrolled Agent with 17 years of expat tax experience, specializes in US tax preparation, tax planning, and tax advice for US citizens and Green Card holders living and working in Australia.
+Nick Wee, an IRS Enrolled Agent with 18 years of expat tax experience, specializes in US tax preparation, tax planning, and tax advice for US citizens and Green Card holders living and working in Australia. *Schedule a consultation with Nick today.

 Table of Contents